NorthStarUAS/ImageAnalysis/scripts/README.md

   features.
 The exact amount of scaling probably depends on the camera, lens, altitude, and subject matter.

+  ## 3c-partition-set.py

+  As the number of images increase linearly, required resources and processing time can increase exponentially.
+This script partitions an image set into smaller regional groups allowing each partition to be processed individually.
+This is a concession due to the lack of infinite resources.

+  Note that image groups are intentionally created ot overlap somewhat.

 # 4. Feature Matching

   ## 4a-matching.py